mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - Group IDs, as decided by group creators and used to uniquely identify a group.

-- Associated with the per-user group state (specifically in the `application_id` extension as defined in {{Section 5.3.3 of ?RFC9420}}).
+- Application-level identifiers of public key material (specifically the `application_id` extension as defined in {{Section 5.3.3 of ?RFC9420}}).

 MLS requires the following policies to be defined, which restrict the set of